preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 .. image:: taxonomy-navigation-settings-view-simple.png

-For the taxonmies where you can select a term, a lot more options are available:
+For the taxonomies where you can select a term, a lot more options are available:

 .. image:: taxonomy-navigation-settings-view-76.png

-All options are explained below:
+All options are explained below.

 + **Line color**: Here you can set color for the lines between levels.
 + **Number of parent levels to show**: Select the number of parent levels to be shown.